spookyQubit/TrafficSignClassification/writeup_template.md

 **Output**| Logits | 43

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### Training the model

-To train the model, I used tensorflow's AdamOptimizer.
+To train the model, I used tensorflow's **AdamOptimizer**.
 The various hyperparameters which were considered while training were:
 1) Number of layers
 2) Number of feature maps in convolutional layers
 3) Number of neurons in fully connected layers